jonathanfrennert/epidemic-sim/README.md

 Epidemic simulations written for a JavaFX GUI to understand the efficacy of different spread-prevention policies for [COVID-19](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/events-as-they-happen).

 #### TODO
 - [ ] Add project files to the repository.
+- [ ] Add Java/IntelliJ/Gradle .gitignore file.

 #### Inspirations